rltvty/itchy-guacamole/README.md

 ## Use

-The server accepts some ENV variables.  `EXPANSIONS` is a comma-delimited list of Dominion expansions to use when generating decks.
+The server accepts some ENV variables.  `SETS` is a comma-delimited list of Dominion sets to use when generating decks.
 See `deck/cards.go` for valid values.
 Example:

 ```
-EXPANSIONS=Dominion,DarkAges,Adventures go run main.go
+SETS=Dominion,DarkAges,Adventures go run main.go
 ```

 You can also specify a `PORT` value to control the port on which the API is